Biology (BIOL)

 BIOL 242 ANATOMY AND PHYSIOLOGY II3 Credits

 The anatomy and physiology of the human body will be studied through the ten body systems.
 The content of this course includes the microscopic organization of the tissues of the endocrine, cardiovascular, lymphatic, respiratory, urinary, digestive, and reproductive systems.
-This is the second semester of a two semester sequence with BIOL 240 Anatomy and Physiology I. This course is designed for students preparing for the 2 year health professional schools.

-Prerequisites: BIOL 240 and BIOL 240L
+Prerequisites: BIOL 240 and 240L

 Co-requisites: BIOL 242L

-BIOL 242L HUMAN PHYSIOLOGY LABORATORY1 Credit
+BIOL 242L ANATOMY AND PHYSIOLOGY II LABORATORY1 Credit

 Co-requisites: BIOL 242